 Michael leads research and evaluation efforts related to K-16 mathematics education.
 Throughout his career, he has taught students of all age groups and from a wide array of racial/ethnic, linguistic, and social backgrounds.
 Michael is devoted to helping schools more successfully serve all of their students.
 Because of the role mathematics and science education plays in future education and career opportunities, he has focused his work on these subjects.
 His research interests include identity, social/emotional functioning, perceptions of learning, and how these areas relate to each other and achievement.
 Michael received his doctorate in educational psychology from Stanford University.

-Lisa Newton, B.A.
+Lisa Newton, M.A.

 Valeria Romero, M.A.

-Valeria supports research and evaluation projects related to science professional development initiatives and programs aimed to increase underrepresented minority students in science disciplines.
-Prior to joining the Research Group, Valeria worked at the Greenlining Institute and the Chicana Latino Student Development Office at the University of California, Berkeley, where she was able to address issues of access to education among underrepresented minority and low-income communities.
+Valeria leads and supports research and evaluation projects related to science professional development initiatives and programs aimed to increase underrepresented minority students in science disciplines.
+Prior to joining the Research Group, Valeria worked at the Greenlining Institute and the Chicana Latino Student Development Office at University of California, Berkeley, where she was able to address issues of access to education among underrepresented minority and low-income communities.
 She received her master's degree in educational leadership from Mills College.